‘Green gap’ as two-thirds want to tackle climate change – but don’t want to pay

 “It is clear the financial pressures everyone faces every day present a real obstacle to changing behaviour for many people.”

-Key findings from the first publication of The Green Gap show 70% of Britons agree climate change should be treated as an urgent problem and a similar number think financial incentives would boost uptake of green measures
+Key findings from the first publication of The Green Gap show 70 per cent of Britons agree climate change should be treated as an urgent problem and a similar number think financial incentives would boost uptake of green measures

 However, it means almost one third remain unconvinced or unsure of the need for urgent action.
-Those living in rural areas (64%) in particular are less likely to think climate change should be addressed urgently compared to those living in urban areas (74%) – with similar responses when asked whether climate change is an issue of concern.
+Those living in rural areas (64 per cent) in particular are less likely to think climate change should be addressed urgently than those living in urban areas (74 per cent) – with similar responses when asked whether climate change is an issue of concern.

-Half of consumers (49%) don’t know their home’s EPC rating and 58% do not have smart meters.
+Half of consumers (49 per cent) don’t know their home’s EPC rating and 58 per cent do not have smart meters.

-The fieldwork was conducted online by Survation between 30th September – 3rd October with a sample of 2,080 UK adults (18+).
-Data is weighted to the profile of adults in the United Kingdom, as well as population by age, gender, and region, with corresponding targets derived from the Office for National Statistics’ data.
+The fieldwork was conducted online by Survation between 30 September and 3 October with a sample of 2,080 UK adults (18+).
+Data is weighted to the profile of adults in the United Kingdom, as well as population by age, gender and region, with corresponding targets derived from the Office for National Statistics’ data.

 Register for free to continue reading